Grey subsets of Polish spaces: Abstract

 \section{Abstract}

 We develop the basics of an analogue of descriptive set theory for functions on a Polish space $X$.
 We use this to define a version of the small index property in the context of Polish topometric groups, and show that Polish topometric groups with ample generics have this property.
+We also extend classical theorems of Effros and Hausdorff to the topometric context.